menoua/cog-task/README.md

 Some types of actions depend on optional features that can be enabled during installation.
 These features are not enabled by default because they rely on extra system libraries that might not be installed on the OS out-of-the-box.

-Currently, there are 4 distinct features that can be enabled:
+Currently, there are 5 distinct features that can be enabled:
 1. **rodio** -- allows playing sounds via the CoreAudio sound library on macOS and ALSA on linux.
 2. **gstreamer** -- allows streaming audio/video files via the gstreamer backend.
 3. **ffmpeg** (_incomplete_) -- allows streaming audio/video files via the ffmpeg backend.
-4. **savage** (_enabled by default_) -- enables using the [savage](https://github.com/p-e-w/savage) interpreter for mathematical operations.
+4. **savage** -- enables using the [savage](https://github.com/p-e-w/savage) interpreter for mathematical operations.
+5. **python** -- enables using python code snippets to perform calculations.

 Examples:
 - Stable binaries with all features:<br>